IgniteUI/igniteui-docfx/en/components/grid_toolbar.md

 When the user initiates an export process the IgxGrid's `onToolbarExporting` event is emitted.
 This event exposes both the export options and the exporter itself.
 This allows you to configure the export process.

 > [!NOTE]
-> By default when eporting to CSV the exporter exports using a comma separator and uses a '.csv' extension for the output file.
+> By default when exporting to CSV the exporter exports using a comma separator and uses a '.csv' extension for the output file.
 > You can customize these exporting parameters by subscribing to events of the exporter or changing the values of the exporter options fields.
 > You can also cancel the export process by setting the cancel field of the event args to true.